GAF Materials Corporation: History

 Originally founded as the Standard Paint Company, GAF was established in 1886 in Bound Brook, New Jersey.
-The company introduced the first ready-to-lay asphalt roll roofing product, known as “Ruberoid,” in 1892.
+The company originally produced waterproof and insulating paints and varnishes and introduced the first ready-to-lay asphalt roll roofing product, trademarked as “Ruberoid”, in 1893, following the unveiling of the new material at an exhibition in Rhode Island in 1891.
 The Ruberoid product was further enhanced in 1898 when ceramic granules were added to Ruberoid rolls to increase durability and fire resistance.
 The company subsequently changed its name to The Ruberoid Co. in 1921.

+The Ruberoid Co. was listed on the New York Stock Exchange in July 1935.
+There were 132,602 shares outstanding.
+The company in 1934 made $8,572,303 in revenue and earned a profit of $415,807.

 In 1967, the company merged with General Aniline & Film and launched Timberline, the first-ever laminated shingle to be released.
 The following year, the company rebranded to GAF.

 A new board of directors was established in 1983, with Samuel J. Heyman stepping into the roles of Chairman and CEO.
 In 1985, GAF Corporation engaged in a hostile takeover bid for Union Carbide, making several offers for the company's stock.
 After GAF launched its bid, Union Carbide resisted by making a competitive offer to buy back its own shares and taking other defensive measures, such as preparing to sell some of its profitable divisions.
 GAF eventually withdrew its offer in early 1986 after Carbide restructured, and GAF ended up being a large shareholder in Union Carbide.

 In 2007, GAF merged with Elk Corporation, a manufacturer of asphalt felts and coatings.
 In 2011, GAF became the first roofing manufacturer to offer a Lifetime Limited Warranty on all laminated shingles.

 GAF Energy, a sister company which offers affordable integrated rooftop solar options, was launched in 2019.
 In 2020, the company released Timberline HDZ shingles with LayerLock Technology and began offering the GAF WindProven Limited Wind Warranty, the first wind warranty for roofing shingles with no maximum wind speed limitation on GAF shingles with LayerLock Technology when installed with the required combination of four GAF accessories.
 That same year, GAF launched GAF Community Matters, a social impact initiative.